Meet Your New Favorites | SHOP NEW ARRIVALS

 Once you know the basic style you’re after, it’s time to get into the details.
 A tech suit is a significant investment in your performance, so you want to make sure you’re choosing one that checks all the right boxes.
 From the material it’s made of to the way it fits, every detail is designed to help you shave off precious time.
 Think of it less like buying a regular swimsuit and more like selecting a piece of high-performance equipment.
 Let’s walk through the four most important factors to consider so you can step onto the blocks with total confidence in your gear.

-Fabric and Water Repellency
+Why Fabric and Water Repellency Matter

 The magic of a tech suit starts with its fabric.
 These suits are made from advanced, hydrophobic materials specifically engineered to repel water.
 Instead of absorbing water and weighing you down, the fabric pushes water away from your body.
 This reduces drag and friction, allowing you to glide through the water with greater efficiency.
 When you’re shopping, you’ll notice that different competitive suits have unique fabric blends and paneling.
 This is all part of the design to give you the best combination of water repellency and muscle compression, helping you feel faster and more powerful with every stroke.